View

 min reaD

 Building a successful technology company is hard work.
-There are endless challenges to overcome, from prioritising an ever-growing product backlog and securing investment to attracting new customers.
+There are endless challenges to overcome, from prioritising your product backlog and securing investment to attracting new customers.
 But there's one often-overlooked factor that can make all the difference between success and failure: branding.
 It's not just for big corporations like Apple and Airbnb and influencer-driven skincare products.

 Uniqueness and loyalty are king, and branding has become a non-negotiable for tech companies.
 With so many competing for attention, early-stage startups need to have a strong and memorable brand that refuses to blend in.
 A well-crafted brand can create a competitive edge, helping you rise above the market chatter, imprint a memorable image in the minds of potential customers, and find product-market fit.